Here is the detailed look into each step of the process.

 Settlement: User-side execution

-User Initiation
+User initiation

 The user must initiate settlement by creating a signed transaction message for the intent.

-Relayer Broadcast
+Relayer broadcast

 The signed message is submitted to a relayer, which broadcasts it on the blockchain.

-On-chain Processing
+On-chain processing

 The transaction is processed on-chain, and the user’s funds are locked or transferred to the relevant contract or wallet.